-4. All the nutrients required for a healthy pregnancy and a healthy development and growth of your baby are present.
+4. All the nutrients required for a healthy pregnancy and healthy development and growth of your baby are present.

-At this point many of my patients say:
+Healthy?
+Maybe Not...At this point many of my patients say:

-Many people don't realize that many foods labeled as "healthy" are actually not.
-If you look closely at the ingredients you'll see all sorts of additives and colors and sometimes even artificial sweeteners which are very toxic to the body.
+"I already have a good diet, eat healthily and exercise" Many people don't realize that many foods labeled as "healthy" are actually not.
+If you look closely at the ingredients, you'll see all sorts of additives and colors and sometimes even artificial sweeteners which are very toxic to the body.
 This is very common among vegetarians and vegans who think they have a very healthy diet by avoiding animal products but don't pay much attention to the ingredients of the "fake ham" or "fake sausages" and similar products which miraculously taste just like the "real thing" but with no traces of animal product.

-Moreover, even if you eat non processed food and where possible organic, the nutrient content of the food is not what it used to be 100’s of years ago.
+Moreover, even if you eat non-processed food (and where possible, organic), the nutrient content of the food is not what it used to be 100s of years ago.
 These days food can be picked or caught today in one country and flown out to another part of the world tomorrow so that you can buy it in the supermarket.

-Another common misconception is when people think they eat very healthily by only eating sea food.
-Deep sea fish which lives for long time is loaded with mercury as are all the mussels and sea creatures without scales.
-This does not make Cray fish and shrimps healthy either as they crawl on the bottom of the sea and eat the sediment.
+But seafood is 'healthy'...Another common misconception is when people think they eat very healthily by only eating seafood.
+Deep-sea fish that live for a long time is loaded with mercury, as are all the mussels and sea creatures without scales.
+This does not make crayfish and shrimps healthy either, as they crawl on the bottom of the sea and eat the sediment.

-The Benefit of Preconception CareBy putting simple steps into place not only will you be increasing your chances of getting pregnant naturally regardless of the link between your fertility and age, but you will also help turn back the hands of time on your appearance.
+The Benefit of Preconception CareBy putting simple steps into place, you be increasing your chances of getting pregnant naturally, regardless of the link between your fertility and age.
+In addition, you will also help turn back the hands of time on your appearance.
 The beauty is not skin deep and the youthful appearance doesn't come from a jar or a bottle!

 It comes from modifying your diet by avoiding:

-1. fast food
+- fast food

-2. fatty food
+- fatty food

-3. simple carbs (sugary foods)
+- simple carbs (sugary foods)

-4. white flour
+- white flour

-5. soft drinks
+- soft drinks

-8. tap water
+- tap water

-1. minimum of 7-9 hours of sleep,
+- minimum of 7-9 hours of sleep

-2. regular exercise
+- regular exercise

-So as you can see it is possible to stay fertile longer and conceive despite advanced age as long as you give your body what it needs to do its anti-aging and healing work naturally.
+So, as you can see, it is possible to stay fertile longer and conceive despite advanced age.
+As long as you give your body what it needs to do its anti-aging and healing work naturally.